WSLockhart/WSLockhart.github.io/physics.md

 * [Physics Formulary](https://physics.illinois.edu/academics/graduates/physics-formulary.pdf) - a huge pdf of useful formulas organized by subject

-### My code:

-* *Asteroids*: a Newtonian gravity simulator.
-Download the [python code](https://github.com/WSLockhart/Asteroids).
-* *Particle Mesh Code*.
-Last spring I co-wrote a particle mesh code for a course in cosmology.
-The code loosely simulates large-scale structure formation in the universe.
-[Here](https://www.youtube.com/watch?v=aPW5df8Cvrc) is one of the final videos!
-* (will post more soon!)

-### Quotes:

-> "The effort to understand the universe is one of the very few things that lifts human life a little above the level of farce, and gives it some of the grace of tragedy." - Steven Weinberg

 > "Henceforth space by itself, and time by itself, are doomed to fade away into mere shadows, and only a kind of union of the two will preserve an independent reality."  - Hermann Minkowski

-> "If I have seen further it is by standing on the shoulders of Giants." - Isaac Newton

 ### Videos: